 Some people are even offended by talking about male and female styles of communication.
 So please, bear with me as I get in trouble talking about controversial issues.

-By the way, I have six biological sisters they want to know why they’re not getting to appear also, I promise I’ll share it with them.
+By the way, I have six biological sisters, and they want to know why they’re not getting to appear also — I promise I’ll share it with them.